stonedDiscord/ArduinoISP/README.md

 ## Overview

-This board allows an Arduino Nano to function as an ISP programmer, enabling you to burn bootloaders to other Arduinos and program AVR chips like the ATmega series, or ATtiny microcontrollers.
+This board makes it easier for an Arduino Nano to function as an ISP programmer, enabling you to burn bootloaders to other Arduinos and program AVR chips like the ATmega series, or ATtiny microcontrollers.

-### What is Arduino as ISP?
+To do that, it connects the Arduino Nano correctly to the microcontroller's SPI pins (MOSI, MISO, SCK) and reset pin.

-Arduino ISP turns your Arduino into an in-circuit programmer to re-program AVR chips.
-The bootloader is a small piece of code (usually 512 bytes) that executes at every reset and allows sketches to be uploaded via serial/USB.
-To program the bootloader and configure fuses properly, you need an ISP programmer that connects to the microcontroller's SPI pins (MOSI, MISO, SCK) and reset pin.
+The board is designed in a way that the 6-pin socket header can be directly soldered to the board vertically, while the 10-pin header can accept a flat cable with an adapter on the other end, similiar to the many USBASP clones.

 ## Hardware